FMBN Records N152bn NHF Collections, Posts 48% Growth

 The Federal Mortgage Bank of Nigeria (FMBN) recorded N152.4 billion in National Housing Fund (NHF) collections in 2025, representing a 48 per cent increase over the N103 billion generated in 2024.

-The Managing Director of the mortgage bank, Usman Osidi, disclosed this on Wednesday in Abuja during a press briefing to mark two years into the tenure of the current executive management.
+The Managing Director of the mortgage bank, Usman Osidi, disclosed this in Abuja during a press briefing to mark two years into the tenure of the current executive management.

 “I am proud to say that our stewardship in the last two years has seen renewed confidence in the National Housing Fund Scheme.
 Before we came in, the highest annual collection ever made into the NHF was N100 billion recorded in 2023.
 In 2024, we moved it to N103 billion.